notaphplover/ant-sql/docs/tutorial/2_adding_a_model_js.md

 1. The first argument is the name of the identifier field of the model.
 AntJS needs models identified by a field.
 2. The second argument is the key generation configuration.
 This config is used to define redis keys.
 An user with id equal to three will be stored in redis with a 'user::3' key.
+3. The third argument is the collection of columns of the model.
-3. The third argument is the SQL table name.
+4. The fourth argument is the SQL table name.

 We need to obtain a connection to the database.
 AntSQL is built on top of knex, so we are using knex to obtain that connection.